How to Make a Good Personal Statementadmin2023-06-28T15:29:35-04:00

 Reference letters from friends and family should follow this template as well.

 Information to Include in Your Personal Statement:

-- Tell us about some of your future plans with your partner.
+Tell us about some of your future plans with your partner.
 If you are the sponsored person, tell us about your plans after you become a permanent resident.
-(Go to school, work, having children, travelling, buying a house, get engaged/married etc.)
+(Go to school, work, have children, travel, buy a house, get engaged/married etc.)

 Are you planning to get engaged or married in the future?
 If yes, talk about your plans if you have made (Please note: you do not need to plan to get married in order to have your application approved)

 Having supporting documents demonstrating the genuineness of your relationship is especially important in a common-law relationship.
 Please ensure that the documents you provide us with have BOTH partners’ names on them (household bills, lease or mortgage agreement, investments, bank statements, etc.)

 Ensure that you have both signed a “Declaration of a Common-Law Relationship.”
 If you have not yet received this document, please speak to the person handling your file.

 Representatives will contact you.
 Click here